Introduction to ARP

 How does ARP make working so easy?

 The Address resolution protocol plays a very crucial role when it comes to facilitating the communication between device through the internet.
-The internet is comprised of millions of devices and it is also true that the scalability of IPV4 is not that efficient to facilitate the device to device communication.
-In the place where the number of IPV4 addresses available is very limited, the ARP plays a very vital role to introduce the network to network then the device to device communication.
+The internet is comprised of millions of devices, and it is also true that the scalability of IPV4 is not that efficient to facilitate the device to device communication.
+In a place where the number of IPV4 addresses available is minimal, the ARP plays a vital role in introducing the network to the network and device to device communication.
 This protocol has been used to resolve the IP address using the extra details to the MAC address.
-These are things that we can do by making the use of the address resolution protocol.
+These are things that we can do by making use of the address resolution protocol.

 In order to work with the address resolution protocols, one will need the basic idea or understanding of networking.
-The knowledge of the different layers is very important to learn the skill required to work with ARP.
-There are several layers and each is comprised of several protocols.
+The knowledge of the different layers is essential to learn the skill required to work with ARP.
+There are several layers, and each is comprised of several protocols.
 The ARP protocol works below the network layer in order to resolve the IPV4 address to the MAC address.
-One should know how the internet works, what are the role of different layers and what part different devices play in order to facilitate the communication between the devices connected through the internet.
+One should know how the internet works, the role of different layers, and what part different devices play to facilitate the communication between the devices connected through the internet.
 The basic knowledge of other protocols can also be helpful while learning everything about this protocol.

-Who is the right audience for learning ARP Technologies?
+Who is the right audience for learning this Technology?

-Information technology professional who are working in networking is the best audience to learn this technology.
-As we discussed earlier that the knowledge of networking is required before learning this protocol.
+Information technology professionals working in networking are the best audience to learn this technology; as we discussed earlier that the knowledge of networking is required before learning this protocol.
 As the networking professionals have the depth knowledge of networking, they will be able to work with this protocol and learn it very efficiently.
-The students who are keen about learning networks or some aspects of network security can learn the address resolution protocol to get an edge.
-They will be opening lots of opportunities in terms of jobs, internships and further education by learning things about networking including several protocols.
+The students who are keen on learning networks or some aspects of network security can learn the address resolution protocol to get an edge.
+They will be opening lots of opportunities in terms of jobs, internships and further education by learning things about networking, including several protocols.

-The address resolution protocol is one of the very important protocols that is used in networking to facilitate proper communication.
-As we discussed in the previous sections, it is used to resolve the IP address to the MAC address so that the message could be sent to the proper device.
-One can learn ARP to jump in depth of the networking and to learn how the internet actually works or how the data transmitted over the internet reached the appropriate device.
-As it works below the network layer, it has a very critical role and this is the only protocol that holds the responsibility of resolving things to get the MAC address so that the correct device could be located.
-It really makes the internet very efficient and helps users to leverage the internet without worrying much about how it works.
+The address resolution protocol is one of the essential protocols that is used in networking to facilitate proper communication.
+As we discussed in the previous sections, it is used to resolve the IP address to the MAC address to be sent to the proper device.
+One can learn ARP to jump in the networking depth and learn how the internet actually works or how the data transmitted over the internet reached the appropriate device.
+As it works below the network layer, it has a very critical role, and this is the only protocol that holds the responsibility of resolving things to get the MAC address so that the correct device could be located.
+It makes the internet very efficient and helps users leverage the internet without worrying much about its works.